-- 1. Report the situation to an administrator or appropriate school employee immediately.
-School personnel shall maintain confidentiality of the reported information. - 2.
-A detailed verbal or written description of the incident must be provided on appropriate school forms and submitted to the principal or administrator as promptly as possible. - 3.
-The administrator will provide the student who with a written copy of the Student Rights Policy, and support services available to the student - 4.
+- Report the situation to an administrator or appropriate school employee immediately.
+School personnel shall maintain confidentiality of the reported information. - A detailed verbal or written description of the incident must be provided on appropriate school forms and submitted to the principal or administrator as promptly as possible. - The administrator will provide the student who with a written copy of the Student Rights Policy, and support services available to the student. - 4.
 The administrator will notify the student's parent/guardian of the report. - 5.
-The administrator will investigate all reports. - 6.
-If bullying, harassment, or intimidation has occurred, discipline will be administered pursuant to Board Policies JK, JKD, and JKE. - 7.
+The administrator will investigate all reports. - If bullying, harassment, or intimidation has occurred, discipline will be administered pursuant to Board Policies 1-201. - 7.
 Regardless of the outcome of the investigation, the principal will meet with the involved students to review the findings of the investigation. - 8.
 Parents/Guardians of the involved students shall be informed of the findings of the investigation.

-Please refer to Policy JI and Administrative Regulation JI-R to review students' rights and responsibilities.
-Please see Link to Policy JI and Link to Administrative Regulation JI-R.
+Please refer to Policy 5-301 to review students' rights and responsibilities.